defensive driving

 ✅ Be Mindful at Intersections – Always look both ways, even if you have the right of way.
 Many accidents happen at intersections due to distracted drivers running red lights.

-✅ Be Predictable – Use your turn signals in advance to communicate your intentions clearly to other drivers.
+✅ Be Predictable – Use your turn signals to communicate your intentions clearly to other drivers.

 ✅ Scan the Road Ahead – Look farther down the road to spot potential hazards early, giving yourself time to react.